 Every family that is lucky enough to have a dog will know that they truly are man’s best friend.
-When they wag their tail to greet you when you walk through the door, to taking you on walks, and snuggling up after a long and tiring day, they really do make the family complete.
+When they wag their tail to greet you when you walk through the door, take you on walks, and snuggle up after a long and tiring day, they do make the family complete.
 Of course, whilst there aren’t many, there are still some aspects of owning a dog that people don’t like, and that is picking up all their dog waste.
 Some people just don’t like it, so it’s a good job that somewhere like this poop pick up in Denver company can come and clean your dog’s waste for you instead.
 That way, you don’t have to complete the task, and it can leave you with more time to spend petting and playing with your beloved furry friend, especially if you have just welcomed them with open arms into your home.

 So, if you have been thinking about getting a dog, you must first determine what type of dog would best suit your family.
 After all, there are different breeds of dogs and each one has their own unique characteristics that set them apart from others.
 Whether a mutt or a purebred, these three considerations will help you select a fine family dog: temperament, health, and training.
 For instance, a calm dog with a sweet temperament will likely be a good companion for the children while a hyperactive mutt may not be the best choice for a home with young children.

 As humans get older, we tend to modify our pets to fit our moods.
 This makes them more compliant, confident, and obedient, but it also often results in them exhibiting undesirable characteristics such as aggression, anxiety, or hyperactivity.
-A proper research regarding personality traits and their proper care is thus essential for an important decision such as selecting a dog.
+Proper research regarding personality traits and their proper care is thus essential for an important decision such as selecting a dog.
 After you do get a dog of your own, you might also want to read up on helpful advice that could help you understand your dog better.

 It is in cases such as this that the personality of a dog becomes integral when choosing them as your new family companion.
 A calm, well-balanced dog with an interest in learning commands and playing with children will likely be an enjoyable member of your family.
 However, an overly boisterous, impulsive Labrador Retriever will probably not mesh well with the other members.
 While breeders claim that Labradors are naturally aggressive, studies have shown that Labradors with training have lower rates of aggressive behavior than those without.